barryo/nagios-plugins/README.md

 Introduction
 ------------

-`nagios-plugins` is a collection of various plugins I have written and expaned over the last ten years or so.
+`nagios-plugins` is a collection of various plugins I have written and expanded over the last ten years or so.
 They main goal of Nagios plugins that I write and release are: